PayantHQ/payant-woocommerce/readme.txt

 To signup for a Payant account visit our website by clicking [here](https://payant.ng)

-Payant Woocommerce Payment Gateway allows you to accept payment on your Woocommerce store using MasterCard, Visa Cards and Verve Card(Coming Soon).
+Payant Woocommerce Payment Gateway allows you to accept payment on your Woocommerce store using MasterCard, Visa Cards and Verve Card.

 With this Payant Woocommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop: